AlphaQ3000/Groqbot/README.md

 Project Structure groqbot.py: Main script containing the Streamlit app and logic for the RAG bot. requirements.txt: List of dependencies required for the project.

-Contributing We welcome contributions to Text_Maven!
-If you have any improvements or suggestions, feel free to open an issue or submit a pull request.
+Contributing We welcome contributions to Docubot If you have any improvements or suggestions, feel free to open an issue or submit a pull request.